OyvindSabo/compendiums/parallel-computing-basics.md

 ```
 Consider the for loop above.
 If we have N complete floating point adders, we can approximately make the execution of the for loop N times faster, since each calculation is independent from the others and can be run concurrently.

 If the functional units are scheduled at compile time, the multiple issue system is said to use static multiple issue.
 If they’re scheduled at run-time, the system is said to use dynamic multiple issue.
-A processor that supports dynamic multiple issue is sometimes said to be superscalar.
+A processor that supports dynamic multiple issue is sometimes said to be superscalar (not the same as superlinear).

 **Speculation**\
 A common term for the techniques used in multiple issue to determine whether individual instructions are independent of each other.